-The Come Holy Spirit prayer is amongst the common catholic prayers.
+The Come Holy Spirit prayer is among the common catholic prayers.
 It is a prayer I know from childhood.
-In my view is not said enough in Christian churches.
+It is such a powerful prayer and in my view is not said enough in Christian churches.

 It was in an evangelical church that I learned once again to pray to invite the Holy Spirit to flow in me and in my life.
 I am very grateful.